wp-plugins/bns-corner-logo/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 1.7 =
+* Release - November 2012
+* Added `bns-corner-logo-scripts.js`
+* Added 'no-grav' class to HTML img tag with `jQuery.addClass()` if Gravatar is used to stop Hovercard effect
+* Added i18n support to position drop-down in widget control panel
+* Adjusted CSS of top positions if user is logged-in
+* Enqueued JavaScript 'bns-corner-logo-scripts.js'
+* Enqueued JavaScript 'bns-corner-logo-custom-scripts.css' if it exists

 = 1.6.2 =
 * Use the plugin version data for the version number in `wp_enqueue_style` rather than hard-coding a number